 Any contingent consideration payable is recognised at fair value at the acquisition date and included in the consideration transferred.
 If the contingent consideration is classified as equity, it is not remeasured and settlement is accounted for within equity.
-Otherwise, subsequent changes to the fair value of the contingent consideration are recognised in profit or loss.
+Otherwise, other contingent consideration is remeasured at fair value at each reporting date and subsequent changes to the fair value of the contingent consideration are recognised in profit or loss.